International Institute for Sustainable Development: Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF)

-The Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development was set up following the 2002 World Summit on Sustainable Development in Johannesburg, South Africa.
-It was originally established in 2005 by the Canadian and South African governments to house the Global Dialogue on Mining/Metals and Sustainable Development.
-IISD became the IGF Secretariat as of October 2015.
+The Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development emerged as a UN Type II partnership following the 2002 World Summit on Sustainable Development in Johannesburg, South Africa.
+It was originally established in 2005 by the Canadian and South African governments as the Global Dialogue on Mining/Metals and Sustainable Development.
+IISD became the host of the IGF Secretariat as of October 2015.
 The current Director of the IGF is Greg Radford, who was appointed to the post in 2016.